-If you confess your sin, Jesus will forgive you of your sin, and every other one you have committed.
+If you confess your sin, Jesus will forgive you of every sin you have committed.
 Remember that even the Apostle Paul himself at one time was not only a murderer, but a murderer of Christians.
-He was confronted by God, confessed, repented, and then turned to become one of the most well-known Christians used by God in the history of the world.
+He was confronted by God, confessed, repented, and became one of the most well-known Christians used by God in the history of the world.

 David had Uriah killed.
 He later grieved over it, and repented deeply, which we find in Psalm 51.
 David was also called “a man after God’s own heart.”
-These are the transformational stories we need to hear when we talk about grave sins.
-Those of repentance and renewal.
+These are the transformational stories we need to hear when we talk about grave sins, compete with repentance and renewal.
 In regards to this topic, I want to point you back to my post on justice.

-Third, Christians are called to defend the weak.
+Christians are called to defend the weak.
 Psalm 82:3 says “Give justice to the weak and the fatherless; maintain the right of the afflicted and the destitute.”
 Christians need to be active in ending this horrific sin.
-Although the number of abortions has decreased over the years, we live in a time I would call a fetal holocaust.
+Although the number of abortions has decreased over the years, I would still call a fetal holocaust.